-Check out the video of Christina collecting a water sample and explaining why having current water quality information is so imortant to beachgoers.
+Check out this video of Christina Comfort, the local Blue Water Task Force Coordinator, collecting a water sample and explaining why having current water quality information is so imortant to beachgoers.

 The Hawaii Department of Health monitors beaches on Oahu for bacterial indicators of fecal pollution, but they cannot cover every public beach or coastal access site.
 To help meet this public health need, the Oahu Chapter has re-launched our Blue Water Task Force water testing program to extend the coverage of monitoring efforts with citizen science.
 Basically we are helping to provide water quality information at more beaches, more often, so beachgoers and those who love to swim, surf, paddle and play in the water have the information they need to avoid getting sick.